 The Fastest Monk Leveling

-Even with the hot gear and having leveled several characters before, there are still thousands of quests and endless enemies to destroy to get to level 100.
+Even with the hot gear and having leveled several characters before, there are still thousands of quests and endless enemies to destroy to get to max level.
 You can do it all yourself or you can save a lot of time and grab yourself an in-game leveling guide.

 As you can see from the pic, Zygor will show you where to go, what to do, what to collect, and seamlesslessly switch to the next task when you’re done, regardless of your current level.